nsc-norway/lims/clarity52-limsserver-upgrade-docs/README.md

 After performing the restore operation, set default full permissions for the limsdev group.

-Set both default (-d) permissions and
+Set both default (-d) permissions and effective permissions.

     sudo setfacl -R -d -m g:lims-dev:rwx /opt/gls/clarity/customextensions sudo setfacl -R -m g:lims-dev:rwx /opt/gls/clarity/customextensions

 ## 50. Post-install configuration

+Perform steps in 50-post-install... script.

+And install local NSC-python virtual environments.

 Validate that the LIMS works and all the data are there.
 Then delete /opt/backup.
 Cleanup temp hostname from /etc/hosts if present.